 We need to lead useful lives, not just be red in the face about what’s happening in our culture and crying all the time.
 Jesus did not shed his blood and lay down his life to inspire us to populate endless meetings.
 We don’t know how much time we have.
 We don’t know when Jesus will return.
 We don’t know when our lives will end.
 We don’t know how long we will have our neighbors and loved ones with us.
 We don’t know when our windows of opportunity for spiritual influence will close.
 We need to make ourselves useful while we can.

-At Evangel we have developed a strategy to do this.
+At Bethel we have developed a strategy to do this.
 The strategy is simple and organic and it can be adopted by any person or family or church.
 There are four elements in this powerful strategy.
-Over the next four weeks in the Stonebridge Newsletter I will share them with you.
+If you write me I will share them with you.

 Until then—make yourself useful.
 Start by learning the name of someone who is unconverted and unconvinced.